|

 3. Cook on High Pressure

 Cook your rice on High Pressure for 30 minutes, then allow it to naturally release.
 For best results, allow it to naturally release all the way instead of doing a quick release.
-Wild rice needs a long cooking time to fully absorb all the water, which is why these cooking instructions will not work for rice blends.
+Wild rice needs a long cooking time to fully absorb all the water, which is why these cooking instructions are not meant for rice blends.

 4. Enjoy!